 Those who believe that every word of the Bible is true because the Bible is God-made, not man-made, have their work cut out for them to explain its many errors and contradictions.
-Some key problems, to name but a few, are found in the following areas:
+Some key problems are found in the following areas:

 History and Archaeology:

-Archaeologists have also failed to find any tangible records of the Israelites’ Exodus out of Egypt after God sent seven plagues and natural disasters on Egypt (for which, by the way, there are no records in Egyptian history).
-Moses led about 600,000 men (double that counting women and children – an unbelievable total; Exodus 12:37) in the Sinai wilderness for 40 years according to the Bible.
-Most of that time was spent at Kadesh-Barnea (Numbers 13:26, 20:1), but detailed examinations of the area have revealed that there was no occupation there before the 10th century BCE.
-This is about 300 years after the supposed Exodus!
+- Archaeologists have also failed to find any tangible records of the Israelites’ Exodus when Moses led about 600,000 men from Egypt to the Promised Land.
+Including women and children, over a million people were involved.
+(Exodus 12:37) The Bible says that it took them 40 years to wander through the Sinai wilderness.
+Most of that time was spent at Kadesh-Barnea (Numbers 13:26, 20:1).
+However, detailed studies of the area have never discovered any traces of the Exodus.
+There was no human occupation there before the 10th century BCE, about 300 years after the supposed Exodus!

 Primitive Science and Cosmology:

 There are two contradictory stories of the Creation of the earth and the heavens in the book of Genesis, written either by different authors or an author drawing on different sources.
-In chapter 2:4-24, which is probably the oldest version of the story, creation takes place in the space of one day, man was made before any plants and animals, and woman was made later after animals failed as suitable companions/helpers for man.
-However, in chapter 1, creation occurs over six days, with plants, fish, birds, and animals created before man and woman, who were created at the same time.
+In chapter 2:4-24, which is probably the older version of the story, creation takes place in the space of one day, man was made before any plants and animals, and woman was made later after animals failed as suitable companion/helper for a man.
+However, in chapter 1, creation occurs over six days, with plants, fish, birds, and animals created before humans: man and woman were created at the same time.
 Which Bible version is the true word of God?
 Or does it not make more sense to regard these Bible stories as creation myths collated in the first millennium BCE, especially in light of modern scientific evidence about the age of the earth and the evolution of species?

 Biblical cosmology portrays a three tier universe (the heavens, earth, and the underworld).
 The basic observations of primitive man are related in the Bible as God’s word -- the earth is described as flat (Isaiah 11:12; Matthew 4:8), stationary (Psalms 93:1; 104:5) with the sun moving back and forth across the heavens (Ecclesiastes 1:5).
-Earth is also covered by a vault (dome) held up by pillars (Job 26:11; Psalm 104:3) in which is fixed the stars and windows to let down rain (Genesis 7:11).
+Earth is also covered by a vault (dome) held up by pillars (Job 26:11; Psalm 104:3) in which the stars are fixed.
+The dome has windows which can be opened to let down rain (Genesis 7:11).
 Biblical literalists who accept all this as God’s true word (as did Jesus) are ignoring proven knowledge.
 And those who try to make the words mean something different in order to conform to scientific reality are distorting the original language and meaning.